bloominstituteoftechnology/Sorting/notes.md

 In this function we set `lowercase_animals` as the animals array, and then set `animal_index` variable to 0.
 After, we create a loop: for each animal in animals, we reassign each element in the `lowercase_animals` array as the lower case version.
 After this operation, we run the line `animal_index += 1` which then reassigns the value of `animal_index` as the current value + 1.
 After the end of the loop is finished, we return the `lowercase_animals` array with the new assignments.

-All in all, this function would still be an `0(n)` regardless of the number of operations.
+All in all, this function would still be an `O(n)` regardless of the number of operations.

     # returns each animal with all letters lowercase
     def getLowerCaseAnimals():